 Publishing house ’Vukotić Media’ recently published your book ’Slikaj i ćuti’ [Paint and Shut Up], an autobiographical and controversial account of art.
 Firstly, how come you opted for this non-visual medium in your career and, secondly, should the title of the book be read with a commanding, irreverent tone?

-I’m constantly writing and noting something, so the book emerged somehow spontaneously.
+I’m always writing and noting something, so the book emerged somehow spontaneously.
 The title too.
 Specifically, the system requires that a painter has nothing to say.
-That’s why exhibitions are organised in which everything is stated in advance, without originality; exhibition that avoid feelings in order for everything to be banal glorifying of the system.
-The title is autobiographical: I was once sitting in a bistro in Paris with a delegation of the Communist Party of Yugoslavia and at one point I asked the head of the delegation if it was true that President Tito was only 163 centimetres tall.
+That’s why exhibitions are organised in which everything is stated in advance, without originality; an exhibition that avoids feelings in order for everything to be banal glorifying of the system.
+The title is autobiographical: I was once sitting in a bistro in Paris with a delegation of the Communist Party of Yugoslavia, and at one point I asked the head of the delegation if it was true that President Tito was only 163 centimetres tall.

 A painter is a subversive element, and painting, if it is worthy, is subversive.
 The artist became an individual in the 20th century, and that’s not in accordance with the will of the system

 Your book is also a critique of the current art scene.
 What irritates you about it?